The below short story originally appeared in The Orchard Press Online Mystery Magazine in 2009:

 Pidot told his fellow teachers that Fortino, for example, was not only disruptive; he was incapable of learning.
 One teacher on the committee, Mr. Rockland, disagreed.

-Rockland, who encouraged my dream of becoming a writer, must have felt there was some hope for me, as he took me aside and warned me about the Pidot Plan.
+Rockland, who encouraged my dream of becoming a writer, along with my English teacher, Mrs. Brancato, must have felt there was some hope for me, as he took me aside and warned me about the Pidot Plan.
 He advised me to stay out of trouble.

 I continued to pull stunts, of course, but I was careful not to get caught.
 Although I had in turn warned my fellow 12 Most Wanted about the Pidot Plan, Fortino and nine other guys would eventually be kicked out of school and shipped off to Daniel Boone.